Adjunct Professor of Theater teaching Theater Appreciation to non-theater majors.

 The educational wing of Stray Kats Theatre Company, Stray Kittens offers classes to children and adults, approaching acting as a communications skill, of value and accessible to all.

-Taught acting classes and directed plays and musicals for this Magnet School program in Trumbull, CT
+Taught acting classes and directed plays and musicals for these Magnet School programs in Trumbull and Waterbury, CT

-Just because one is a working actor, it doesn't necessarily follow that one knows how to teach.
-After years of 'just doing it' I had to figure out what it was that I was 'just doing' in order to impart that knowledge to a student.
+After years of 'just doing it', when the opportunity to teach presented itself, I had to figure out what it was that I was 'just doing' in order to impart that knowledge to a student.
 It took a while.